-Natural living systems such as wetlands cannot be created like a machine.
+Natural living systems such as wetlands cannot be created.
 Offsetting wetlands by establishing them in another area will not mitigate local ecosystem impacts caused by paving over or otherwise impacting sensitive wetlands.
 Offsetting defeats the integrity needs of local eco-systems.